mysql-net/MySqlConnector/docs/content/home.md

 Install MySqlConnector from [NuGet](https://www.nuget.org/packages/MySqlConnector/): `dotnet add package MySqlConnector`

-Connecting to your database is simple:
+Connecting to your database is simple.
+For example, in C#:

 ```csharp
 using (var connection = new MySqlConnection("Server=myserver;User ID=mylogin;Password=mypass;Database=mydatabase"))